 transmission.
 Typically associated with synchronous, dedicated communications where simultaneous two-way, full duplex transmission is required.

-Frame Relay Access Device.
-Also known as a Frame Relay Assembler.
-The piece of equipment (device) used within a communications network to convert data from the user’s network into the format required by a frame relay network.
+Frame Relay Access Device is also known as FRAD.
+It’s also known as a Frame Relay Assembler.
+I’ts the piece of equipment (device) used within a communications network to convert data from the user’s network into the format required by a frame relay network.

 A switching method which transmits frames of data by using shared network resources.
-It is used to communicate data to numerous locations.
-The packets can be transmitted intermittently with very little margin of error.
-Frame relay uses packet switching technology to offer advanced error protection with retransmission.
-Frame Relay usually requires a Local Loop at each end of the connection giving higher bandwidth technology.
-Some advantages of frame relay are that it is more cost effective, has less network downtime, is a more efficient use of network resources, is easily updated, and is standards-based.
+Since frame relay uses packet switching technology to offer advanced error protection with retransmission.
+It usually requires a Local Loop at each end of the connection giving higher bandwidth technology.
+Frame relay is more cost effective with less network downtime, and more efficient to use.

-Frame Relay Network Device.
-A packet switch that also operates as a gateway to the frame relay network.
+Frame Relay Network Device is also known as FRND.
+It’s a packet switch that also operates as a gateway to the frame relay network.
 This device passes frames that it receives from the FRAD to other frame relay switches that forward packets toward their destination network.
 Frame relay switches connect to FRADs at the edge of a network over a digital local loop.